FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 ## `panic`

-When encountering an irrecoverable error in a sway program, it is customary to revert and produce an informative error code.
+When encountering an irrecoverable error in a Sway program, it is customary to revert and produce an informative error code.

 The recommended way of doing this is to use the `panic` intrinsic.